netdata/netdata/docs/guides/configure/performance.md

 ```

 To [configure an individual collector](/docs/collect/enable-configure.md), open its specific configuration file with
-`edit-config` and look for an `update_every` setting.
-For example, to reduce the frequency of the `nginx` collector, run
+`edit-config` and look for the `update_every` setting.
+For example, to reduce the frequency of the `nginx` collector,
-`sudo ./edit-config go.d/nginx.conf`:
+run `sudo ./edit-config go.d/nginx.conf`:

 ```conf
 # [ GLOBAL ]